On nonsingularity of circulant matrices: The number of singular matrices when

-We have $88378695$ many singular unital circulant matrices having exactly $22$ many $1'$s in their first rows.
+We have $88378695$ singular unital circulant matrices having exactly $22$ ones in their first rows.
 The possibility of a unital circulant matrix in our type being singular is about $2.15\times10^{-5}<10^{-4}$.
 This algorithm can be generalized to all $n$ with only 2 distinct prime factors.